Need treatment from home? Get addiction and mental health treatment online now. Explore virtual therapy.

 What should I do if I find my child’s drugs?

 Finding drugs or alcohol in your child’s possession is a moment that can fill you with fear, anger, and confusion.
 Your first instinct might be to confront them immediately, but it’s important to take a breath and remain calm.
 Before you do anything, take some time to collect your thoughts.
 Plan to have a private, non-accusatory conversation where you can express your concern for their health and well-being.
 The goal is to open a dialogue, understand why they are using substances, and show them you’re there to help.
-This isn’t about punishment; it’s about support and finding a path forward for your family.
+This isn’t about punishment; it’s about support and finding a path forward through Family Therapy Indiana.
 If you’re struggling with how to begin, learning about what to do when a loved one has an addiction can provide helpful guidance.

 Supportive hands holding during addiction recovery at Red Ribbon Recovery Indiana, emphasizing compassion and healing.